reath-id/reuse-standard/README.md

 # DRAFT (Alpha) v0.1

 > This is a draft (alpha) standard.
 Please [contact us](https://docs.google.com/forms/d/e/1FAIpQLSf7BN-I_-sZxhkgcVALyEztE2KFRw-o-jPCWNkLExjRIYRhGQ/viewform?usp=sf_link) with questions or feedback.
-We are especially keen to hear from individuals and organisations interested in moving this standard forward.
+We are especially keen to hear from individuals and organisations interested in using moving this standard forward.

 ## Why a reuse Open Data Standard?